mateusz-mironczuk/japanese-utils/README.md

 # kanji-files-generator
- Generates kanji files for the 'show-furigana' project.
+Generates kanji files for the `show-furigana` project.